abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 The dataset for [Yelp](https://abrazinskas.s3-eu-west-1.amazonaws.com/downloads/projects/copycat/data/yelp.zip) and [Amazon](https://abrazinskas.s3-eu-west-1.amazonaws.com/downloads/projects/copycat/data/amazon.zip) can be downloaded and put to the `/data` folder with amazon and yelp folders.

-If one needs to preprocess data from raw files, both Amazon and Yelp raw files, please refer to [provided preprocessing scripts](preprocessing/)
+If one needs to preprocess data from raw files, please refer to [provided preprocessing scripts](preprocessing/)

 ### Input Data Format